AI SAFETY RESOURCES

 OUR RESOURCES & OPPORTUNITIES

-We help Effective Altruism Cambridge run the AGI Safety Fundamentals programme, which is a great way to learn about AI safety with other people.
-The programme is currently in its third iteration.
+Apply to the AGI Safety Fundamentals programme, which is a great way to learn about AI safety with other people from around the world.

 Opportunities in Cambridge relevant to AI alignment are regularly posted on our mailing list.